 When a Death Is Unexpected

 When someone passes away unexpectedly, it can create a tremendous amount of stress for the loved ones left behind.
 They may feel confused, shocked, and in disbelief about what happened to their loved one.
-You can say the following in person, on the phone, or via text:
+Here's how to comfort someone over text, in person, or over the phone.

 - I am so sorry to hear of the unexpected passing of your (insert relationship to deceased).